DormantLogician/abstract-systems/doc/System.md

     - Unit              (Either A strongly/weakly typed integer, or a decimal type, smart pointer class, or non-structure class from outside of project)
-    - Structure         (Either a unit, or a class with only public getter and setter methods, constructors, and if inside a public module, and implementation-defined data layout - it must be possible to explicitly set unit and/or structure states for testing purposes if not a unit.
+    - Structure         (Either a unit, or a class with only public getter and setter methods, constructors, and if inside a public module, an implementation-defined data layout - it must be possible to explicitly set unit and/or structure states for testing purposes if not a unit.
 Non-unit structures may only non-virtually inherit from one or more other structures)